zzwjames/FailureLLMUnlearning/README.md

 ## Acknowledgement

 Our code is mainly built on [muse_bench](https://github.com/jaechan-repo/muse_bench).
+The evaluation code on task Gen, Tru, Fac and Flu is based on [RWKU](https://github.com/jinzhuoran/RWKU).
 We appreciate their open-source code.